lwkjacob/lwk_cad/README.md

+# ⚠️ WORK IN PROGRESS ⚠️

+> **This resource is actively under development.
+Features may be incomplete, broken, or subject to change without notice.**

+---

 # lwk_cad — Police CAD / MDT

 A standalone FiveM police CAD/MDT resource with a full database backend and live integration with **Nights Software ERS** (`night_ers`).
 Officers open a laptop-style MDT overlay to run person/vehicle queries, monitor active units, watch a live dispatch feed, and submit official police reports — all backed by a persistent MySQL database.